-Each time you communicate with your audience, you have an opportunity to build your brand and, as Seth Godin says, be remarkable.
-That sounds like a lot, but there are some strategies you can apply to quickly improve and I’m here to help.
+Each time you communicate with your audience, you have an opportunity to build your brand and, as noted entrepreneur Seth Godin says, be remarkable.
+That sounds like a lot, but there are some strategies you can apply to quickly improve and we’re here to help.

-I’ve also included links to people I’ve found who have the strongest online voices so we can all learn from them.
+Read on for 10 quick tips that can immediately make your writing more powerful.
+We’ve also included links to people we’ve found who have the strongest online voices, so we can all learn from them.

 If you know that your audience is 55-year-old entrepreneurs, it’s much easier to develop a voice that’s persuasive.
 You’ll probably be more sensitive to explaining technology, and even increase the size of your type, which will make you stand out to this crowd.

-Not only is this my personal cure to writer’s block (which is why I sometimes go to another room to write a post so no one thinks I’m crazy), but if you write what you’re saying out loud it’s going to come out natural, engaging and geared toward an audience.
+Not only is this helpful to check how well your words flow, but if you write what you’re saying out loud it’s going to come out natural, engaging, and geared toward an audience.

 When you’re in this stage of writing your first draft, don’t overthink it and let the personality flow.
 Focus on letting the ideas come out and tighten your points when you go through it a second time.

 The way you cater your voice depends on the medium you choose — email, blog, course, social, etc. To your actual subscribers, being more personal makes sense, but in a blog post, less so.